 Exchange studies at KTH

 KTH is a popular university for international students.
 Nearly 100 nationalities make up our vibrant student community.
-On these pages you will find information about studying at KTH as an exchange student.
+During 2013, KTH received 1058 exchange students and a large number of international master's students.

-Who can become an exchange student at KTH?
+Who can become an exchange student?

+A student who wants to carry out a project must contact a relevant research group or professor directly and make the arrangements with them.
 Students cannot be guaranteed to be accepted for a project.
 If you are accepted by the research group/professor, you should contact your International coordinator at KTH.

 Students with a BSc degree or equivalent may apply for our Master's programmes taught in English.

 Student from TU Dresden, Germany

 Your web browser can not show this movie